martadwojcik/Portfolio/README.md

 ## About me

 I am a beginner software tester.
 I worked as an architect before.
 However, I have decided to change my professional career and meet the new challenge.
 I aspire to develop and gain experience as a software tester.
+I am continually expanding my knowledge in the field of testing.

 ## TOOLS